abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 *  Supported - setup, configuration and troubleshooting.
 *  Partial - setup, limited types of configuration and full troubleshooting of the supported configurations.
 *  Reasonable endeavor - setup, attempt of configuration and attempt of troubleshooting.
-   *   (warning) Use warning below when configuring a reasonable endeavor feature.
+   *   Use warning below when configuring a reasonable endeavor feature.
 *  Not supported - no setup or configuration provided.
-   *   (warning) If an unsupported feature has to be supported on a device, this one-off has to be mentioned in the DMG by the Account Manager or the Lead Tech.
+   *   If an unsupported feature has to be supported on a device, this one-off has to be mentioned in the DMG by the Account Manager or the Lead Tech.

 ### Firewalls